-- Companion animal patients without signs of contagious disease may be accompanied by their owner in the waiting room. - Out-animal patients can be hospitalized for a short time period pending further examinations or procedures in a cage of the out-animal patient area as long as they are not class 3 or class 4. - Animal patients in need of further exam with class 3 or 4 assignment either stay with the owner in the consultation room, or will be hospitalized in agreement with regulations pointed out in the specific chapters regarding class 3 and class 4 in-animal patient animals.
-If animals stay with the owner in the consultation room awaiting additional procedures, the room will be marked in order to inform personnel about the need of cleaning and disinfection and to avoid welcoming of other animal patients into this room. - Out-animal patients should be taken into in-animal patient areas as little as possible. - Attending personnel and students are responsible for cleaning the out-animal patient cages.
-Specifically, students, interns or residents, and clinicians are responsible for ensuring that fecal material is promptly removed from the out-animal patient cages and appropriately disposed.
-If necessary because of urination or defecation, attending personnel or students should temporarily remove animal patients from their cages and clean the area, rather than placing the animal in a different cage. - If a bowl owned by the hospital is used for drinking or feeding, then personnel or students responsible for the case is responsible of cleaning.
-A bowl used in the isolation facility should be cleaned and disinfected.
+- Companion animal patients without signs of contagious disease may wait with owners in the waiting room. - Out-animal patients can be hospitalized for a short time pending further examinations or procedures in a cage of the out-animal patient area as long as they are not class 3 or class 4 patients.

+- Animal patients for further exams with class 3 or 4 are instructed either to stay with owners in the consultation room or will be hospitalized in agreement with regulations regarding class 3 and class 4 patients.
+Suppose animals stay with the owner in the consultation room awaiting additional procedures.
+In that case, the room will be marked to inform personnel about the need for cleaning and disinfection and to avoid welcoming other animal patients into this room. - Ensure that out-animal patients enter the inpatient animal areas as little as possible. - Attending personnel and students are responsible for cleaning the out-animal patient cages.
+Especially, students, interns, or residents, and clinicians should remove feces immediately after excretion and dispose of them properly from out-animal patient cages.
+Remove the animal patient temporarily from the cage and clean the area as needed after urinating or defecating. - If hospital-owned containers are used for feeding or watering, personnel or students responsible for the case should clean them after each use.
+Containers used in the isolation facility should be cleaned and disinfected.